amepas/lab_wiki/Lab-Wiki.md

+# Lab Policies

+## Confidentiality

+Do not share information regarding current projects outside the lab.
+The rule is to not discuss ongoing projects with folks external to Vertaix, because we are a lab that just started and cannot afford scooping.

 # Writing

 For support on writing, especially academic or scientific writing, Princeton has a great resource called the Writing Center which is here to support you by providing workshops and opportunities to get feedback on your writing.
 For more information, please visit their website: https://writing.princeton.edu/